mogalice/mogalice/README.md

 # About me

-- 🔭 I’m currently working on a website
 - 🌱 I'm currently learning how to code HTML
 - 🥽 Degree: Zoology
 - 🎮 Favourite game: RDR2